cloudmesh-community/book/chapters/class/516/week3-arch.md

 * Why does `self` needs to be used in regular method definitions in classes?
 * What can I do with __init__ and why is it used?
 * What is `cls` and `@classmethods`?
-* Why would one use `@statusmethod`?
+* Why would one use `@staticmethod`?
 * Write a Provider.py class to interface with multipass.
-If you can for some reason not use multipass, emulate its behavior wile using print statements.
+If you can for some reason not use multipass, emulate its behavior while using print statements.

 #### Python Modules